Um, where are all the Obi-Wan Kenobi reviews?

 My fingers are crossed that Obi-Wan reviews are delayed because of a spoiler and not because it's terrible.
 We'll all find out tomorrow.

-In other Star Wars news: we've got good news and bad news about Din Djarin and Grogu: Mandalorian season 3's release date isn't coming until 2023.
+In other Star Wars news: we've got good news about bad news about Din Djarin and Grogu: Mandalorian season 3's release date isn't coming until 2023.